-The Voorburg Group seeks to obtain further opinions and guidance from the community of price index experts on these issues and intends to table these recommendations at its next annual meeting in October 2012.
+The Voorburg Group seeks to obtain further opinions and guidance from the community of price index experts on these issues and intends to table these recommendations at its next annual meeting in October 2013.
+In addition, the demand-side argument, which is not fully developed in this paper, will be further considered and discussed.